Final decisions from universities on your offer(s) will appear on UCAS Track from results day (Thursday 17 August 2017) onwards.

 Vacancies do get filled very quickly and so it is important to act fast.
 However, it would also be wise to research some of the options and take advice as you will are likely to find that the courses available through Clearing are different to those you initially investigated when making your original application.

-Dr Mark Walsh (Head of Higher Education Applications) will be available on results day and on email thereafter to offer advice on any aspect of your university applications.
+Dr Mark Walsh (Head of Higher Education Applications) will be available in his Chemistry Lab Office on results day between 8am–1pm (Tel 01273 465981), and on email thereafter to offer advice on any aspect of your university applications.

-Should any pupils wish to see or speak with someone directly on results day, Dr John Herbert (Deputy Head) and Mr Stephen Ward (Assistant Head - Academic) will be available in their offices in the Masters' Tower, or by telephone, as follows:
+Should any pupils wish to see or speak with someone directly on results day, Dr John Herbert (Deputy Head) and Mrs Phillippa Faulkner (Assistant Head - Academic) will be available in their offices in the Masters' Tower, or by telephone, as follows: